 125 grams mixed nut flour, I used half hazelnuts and half almonds

 15 grams scharffen berger (or really good) cocoa powder

 pinch of salt

 Prepare the nut flour by grinding the nuts with 1 cup of powdered sugar, in a food processor until the consistency of flour.
 You will need to pulse the food processor and run it, then pulse and then run. *I did toast my nuts beforehand and let cool completely before grinding.

 Separate the egg whites and let them sit at room temperature for 24 hours before starting to make the macarons.

 Preheat oven to 300.
-Whip the egg whites and creme of tarter until they are foamy.
+Whip the egg whites and creme of tartar until they are foamy.
 Sprinkle in the sugar while still mixing.
 Continue to whip until stiff peaks form.
-Sift the powdered sugar, salt, nut flour and cocoa powder into a bowl.
+Sift the powdered sugar, salt, nut flour, and cocoa powder into a bowl.
 Add to the meringue and fold until a shiny mass comes together. ill a pastry bag with a number 806 tip.
 Pipe the macarons onto parchment paper.
 Let the macarons dry at room temperature for 30 minutes (Aran suggests 20, I lost track of time).
 Bake them for 8 minutes, rotate the baking pan and bake for another 8 minutes.
 Cool.
 Remover from parchment and fill with your favorite filling.

 Bittersweet Ancho Chili Ganache

 200 ml heavy cream